 Nick or Mephistopheles or whatever you want to call him, is the head man and he has a use for Eddie.
 It seems our boy is the spitting image of a crusading judge named Parker.
 Nick has got to stop Parker from cleaning up the streets and helping disadvantaged kids.
-If he plants Eddie's body in Judge Parker's, Eddie will have the means to get even with Smiley and the thick-headed lout will ruin Judge Parker's reputation in time to keep him from becoming Governor.
+If he plants Eddie's soul in Judge Parker's body, Eddie will have the means to get even with Smiley and the thick-headed lout will ruin Judge Parker's reputation in time to keep him from becoming Governor.
 Win-Win as far as old Beelzebub is concerned.
 Eddie's willing to go along, even though he senses that Nick is a con man of the highest order.
 Revenge is the engine moving his actions.

 Anne Baxter, Paul Muni

 You'll be able to see the plot coming a mile away, but the fun is in the journey.
-Judge Parker's pretty secretary, Barbara, played by Anne Baxter (The Magnificent Ambersons, The Razor's Edge, All About Eve) has a softening influence on Eddie's heart and Eddie's impetuosity turns each misstep into something favourable on the Judge's behalf.
+Judge Parker's pretty secretary, Barbara, played by Anne Baxter (The Razor's Edge, All About Eve) has a softening influence on Eddie's heart and Eddie's impetuosity turns each misstep into something favourable on the Judge's behalf.
 The screenplay is a delight to my ears.
 Nick speaks as if he had swallowed the Oxford English Dictionary while Eddie's speech is a jumble of blunt and colourful 1940s slang.

 The fun and philosophy can be found on Wednesday, August 6th at 4 p.m.
 Let's spend Summer Under the Stars with Paul Muni.